Install & setup LaminDB#

 You’ll receive a logged warning when deploying a migration is advisable.

-How does this warning look like?
+What does this warning look like?

 Here is an example: